ikunetwork/WhitePaper/README.md

 - **Science**: As per U.S. NIH researchers, ~ 50% of generic medicines can be redeveloped to treat disease or a condition lacking viable treatment options, including aging.
 Because existing medicines have already proven to be safe, the majority of redeveloping clinical trial intitiatives can skip Phase I (safety), move directly into Phase II (efficacy).
 Costs to redevelop a drug for a phase II clinical trial is estimated to be as low as $5 million and takes as little as a few years for approval, as opposed to 13-15 years for NME [6].
 Compound this with (i) 20+ FDA medicine approvals in 2016 - 2017 on just one clinical trial (efficacy) [FN: The large scale, and very expensive multicenter Phase III trials (assessing safety and efficacy in comparison to standard treatment) are generally acknowledged to be very difficult to set up for rare diseases (< 200,000 patients/year [2]), for which also often no therapy exists (~7000 rare diseases, affecting 25-30 million Americans alone, for which there are 400+ drugs and biologics [2]); drugs targeting rare diseases are therefore commonly approved with Phase II data only such as in the case of 20+ different FDA approvals in 2016 - 2017 - END FN]. and (ii) ~30% FDA approval rate for redevelopment medicines vs. ~ 5% FDA approval rate for NME upon entering clinical trial, the result is a higher probability of scientific success while eliminating years of uncertainty, dramatically reducing the cost.
 Such strategy compresses the R&D pipeline, allowing for value inflection to be reached sooner and at lesser cost - accelerating market entry of inexpensive, safe medicines.

 - **IP**: A license is required by regulatory bodies (i.e. FDA, EMA, CFDA) globally proving copyright title provenance to medical R&D data.
 Without such a license, a party may not utilize such data for submission to a regulatory body and must start the research process anew (raising capital and performing an independent clinical trial).
 Licenses have proven to be worth billions of dollars to economic and medical systems worldwide.
 IKU data will be hashed and stored on Inter Planetary File System IPFS through a NuCypher proxy-reecncryption scheme where the hash is proof of the data's existence, therefore proving genesis of the data and copyright title provenance.
-This hash is then tokenized and traded on the blockchain, enabling cryptographic, timestamped validation of each transaction, providing the current state of IKU.
+This hash is essentially tokenized and traded on the blockchain, enabling cryptographic, timestamped validation of each transaction, providing the current state of IKU.
 A license will be granted upon acquisition of a certain threshold of tokens, a proof-of-license mechanism, of which the licensee can put the redeveloped drug through already established manufacturing and distribution channels, which are available for contract.
 This allows for clinical trial data licenses to be liquid and accessible while also providing for efficient market access.
 Parties may capitalize on market/data exclusivity periods (independent of patents) in many jurisdictions, including but not limited to:

 	- Europe: up to ~10 years
 	- Asia: up to ~10 years